Confirm4Crit/awesome-lwc/README.md

 "On platform" means resources specific to the SFDC platform, and not necessarily [LWC Open Source](https://lwc.dev/).

 Feel free to Fork, PR, and contribute to this list.
+For JS Library suggestions, try to suggest why it's a useful tool for the SFDC Landscape.

 Join the [SFXD Discord Community](https://discordapp.com/invite/JG4Bc4q)!